-- (17) Keep well informed of current trends and best practices in providing mental health services and supports to children and families. - (18) Maintain expertise in assigned areas to fulfill project goals and objectives. - (19) Set high standards and expectations for self and others. - (20) Maintain a network of peer contacts through professional organizations. - (21) Develop annual job goals relating to GCSD and department strategic commitments and goals.
+- \(44) Keep well informed of current trends and best practices in providing mental health services and supports to children and families. - \(45) Maintain expertise in assigned areas to fulfill goals and objectives. - \(46) Set high standards and expectations for self and others. - \(47) Maintain a network contacts through community organizations. - \(48) Develop annual job goals relating to GCSD mission.